 The Anti-Cruelty Society’s Foster Program is a vital lifeline that helps to rehabilitate and adopt animals in our care.
-The individual love and care of a foster parent gives animals the opportunity to flourish in a home, rather than in an intense shelter environment.
-Foster periods vary from a few weeks to a couple of months, but the impact on the person and pet lasts a lifetime.
+The individual love and care of a foster parent gives pets the opportunity to flourish in a home, rather than in a shelter environment.
+Foster periods vary from a few weeks to months, but the impact on the person and pet lasts a lifetime.

-The Anti-Cruelty Society provides all foster providers with animal care training, veterinary care, necessary medications through our on-site clinic, access to our experienced behavior specialists, and service support.
-All Society fosters are also licensed through the Illinois Department of Agriculture upon completion of program training.
-Foster volunteers are asked to supply food, toys, bedding, and accessories for animals in their care.
+The Anti-Cruelty Society provides all fosters with program training, medical care, behavior support, and dry food.
+All Society fosters are licensed through the Illinois Department of Agriculture upon completion of program training.
+Foster volunteers are asked to supply treats, toys, bedding, and accessories for animals in their care.

-The Anti-Cruelty Society offers several ways in which you can help care for animals from your home.
+The Anti-Cruelty Society offers many ways in which you can help care for animals from your home.
+Animals needing foster care include:

-- Too Young: Animals who are younger than 2 months
+- Underage: Animals who are younger than 2 months

 - Socialization: Shy or under-socialized cats and dogs